 You can motivate your students

-Have you ever brought up travel topics in class and seen your aspiring globetrotter’s eyes light up?
-When your lessons are relevant to your learners on a personal level, the English language will have more significance to their lives and they will be keen to learn more.
+When you bring up travel topics in class, you may see an aspiring globetrotter’s eyes light up.
+Lessons that relate to learners on a personal level give the English language more significance in their lives, and students become eager to learn more.

 Your learners will study more effectively

-Some students can memorize new vocabulary through flashcards, while others prefer to see them used in sentence examples.
-By tailoring your materials, tasks, and activities based on what works and what doesn’t work for an individual student, you can help them develop their English skills faster and minimize their frustrations in learning a new language.
+Some students memorize new vocabulary with flashcards, while others prefer to see words used in sentence examples.
+When you tailor materials, tasks, and activities to what works for an individual student—and avoid what does not—you help them develop English skills faster and reduce the frustration that often comes with learning a new language.

-Whether you’re teaching a young learner, a teenager, or an adult, you can lead your student to success by designing custom lessons – and it’s not difficult at all!
-Let’s look at different techniques to tailor your ESL classes.
+Whether you teach a young learner, a teenager, or an adult, you can lead each student to success by designing custom lessons—and you can do so without difficulty.
+The following techniques show practical ways to tailor your ESL classes.

 1. Conduct a needs analysis

-Before starting a new English course, make sure to find out about your student’s background as well as their needs and goals.
-You can do this needs assessment through a short interview with your learner.
+Before you start a new English course, make sure you learn about your student’s background as well as their needs and goals.
+You can conduct this needs assessment through a short interview with your learner.
 In this conversation, remember to ask your student about their:

 - Motives for learning English (What are their goals?)